umehkg/spgame/README.md

 spgame
 ======
-Repo for documenting client functions in a defunct MORPG Survival Project.
+Repo for documenting client functions in a defunct MORPG "Survival Project".

 Introduction
 -----